Tumbler Ridge: History

+Early history

-Archaeological evidence show a human presence dating back 3,000 years.
-The nomadic Sekani, followed by the Dunneza and then the Cree, periodically lived in temporary settlements around the future municipality.
+Archaeological evidence shows a human presence dating back 3,000 years.
+The nomadic Sekani, followed by the Dane-zaa and then the Cree, periodically lived in temporary settlements around the future municipality.
 Formal exploratory and surveying expeditions were conducted by S. Prescott Fay, with Robert Cross and Fred Brewster in 1914, J.C.
 Gwillim in 1919, Edmund Spieker in 1920, and John Holzworth in 1923.
 Spieker coined the name Tumbler Ridge, referring to the mountains northwest of the future town, by altering Gwillim's map that named them Tumbler Range.
 Permanent settlers were squatters, five families by 1920, who maintained trap lines.

+Coal extraction

-In the 1950´s and 1960´s, oil and natural gas exploration and logging was conducted through the area, and 15 significant coal deposits were discovered.
+In the 1950s and 1960s, oil and natural gas exploration and logging was conducted through the area, and 15 significant coal deposits were discovered.
 Coal prices rose after the 1973 oil crisis leading to 40 government studies examining the viability of accessing the coal, given the 1130 km to the nearest port and the mountainous barrier.

 With these coal deposits in mind, a purchasing agreement was signed in 1981 by two Canadian mining companies, a consortium of Japanese steel mills, and the governments of British Columbia and Canada.
 As part of the deal, the provincial government committed, under the North East Coal Development plan, to build a new town near the deposits, two highways off Highway 97, a power line from the W. A. C. Bennett Dam at Hudson's Hope, and a branch rail line through the Rocky Mountains.
 An alternative of using work camps staffed by people from Dawson Creek and Chetwynd was also considered.
 Massive initial investments were required as planning for the new town began in 1976 with the objective of having a fully functioning town ready before residents arrived.